louisbarclay/linknames/README.md

 Linknames are related to, and can overlap with, domain hacks.
 However:

 - A linkname is used as the primary name for something, not just as its domain
 - A linkname can optionally use pages at the domain to form the name, for instance the ‘/g’ in [Radiat.in/g](http://radiat.in/g).
-This makes linknames much easier to create vs. the more limited number of domain hacks
+This makes linknames easier to create vs. the more limited number of domain hacks

 ### Are linknames a protocol?